 Students learn to use a unique range of mathematical, statistical, computational and experimental tools.
 This training is excellent preparation for jobs in the world of biotechnology, national labs, and academia.
 Our department has a tradition of educational excellence, and the MathBio Group includes undergraduate students in research and publication, provides professional development for graduates, and brings research experiences into the classroom.
 Several students and faculty specialize in enlivening quantitative education with data-driven classroom challenges.
 Past students have become innovative post-secondary educators in their own right.
 Current students pursue pedagogical research on the use of biological and physical labs to teach math at all levels, and we are proud that our students include of many different cultures, ethnicities, genders, and backgrounds.

-The Utah State campus is in Logan, Utah, a semi-rural community of 100,000 people in an alpine valley, one of the safest academic environments in the nation.
+The Utah State University campus is in Logan, Utah, a semi-rural community of 100,000 people in an alpine valley, and one of the safest academic environments in the nation.
 The city is walkable, bike-able, and offers free bus service.
 Local ski resorts, lakes, rivers and mountains create an excellent recreation environment.
 The graduate program in Mathematics and Statistics offers full support to qualified applicants through teaching assistantships, including health insurance.
 Research assistantships and summer internships are also available.
 We look forward to hearing from you!

-James Powell, Professor of Applied Mathematics and Biology
+Interim Department Head and Professor of Applied Mathematics and Biology